nimosaid/Angular-Quotes/README.md

 #Known Bugs

-There is a small issue that will be fixed in the coming days... an auto-refresh. clearing the fields as soon as the quote is submitted. and highlighting the quote with the highest number of votes.
+  No known bugs.

 #Technologies Used

-The game was build mainly with HTML CSS Javascript/Typescript... there s also the use of bootstrap.min.css used to style some parts of the Webpage and Jquery used to call some functions.
+The webapp was build mainly with HTML CSS Javascript/Typescript... there s also the use of bootstrap.min.css used to style some parts of the Webpage and Jquery used to call some functions.
 All this were built on Angular.

 #Support and contact details